Frequently Asked Questions re: Federal Impacts on UC/UCI Research

 This is a dynamic situation that UCI leadership is monitoring closely.
 Principal Investigators (PIs) should not adjust spend rates for extramurally funded research projects.
 Performance on active awards can continue if obligated funds are available and a stop-work or termination order has not been issued by the agency.

 We understand that agencies are reviewing projects in their entirety but are also considering the preponderance of the type of activities when making termination decisions.
+Please reach out to your Contracts and Grants Officer if you are contacted by an agency with a request to modify your project.

 UCI has not received any notices impacting or guidance about the GRFP.